sib1/sib1.github.io/_pages/about.md

 My name is Sibi Catley-Chandar and I'm currently a computer vision researcher at [Huawei Noah's Ark Lab London](https://noahlab.com.hk/#/home) and also a doctoral student at Queen Mary, University of London.

 My research interests are in computational photography (high dynamic range imaging) and 3D reconstruction of scenes with Neural Radiance Fields (NeRF).
-I'm especially interested in ways to use statistical modelling of the image formation process to improve current deep learning methods and challenge existing assumptions.
+I'm especially interested in ways to use statistical modelling of the image formation process to improve current deep learning methods.

 I'm lucky to be supervised by [Dr. Eduardo Perez Pellitero](https://perezpellitero.github.io/) at Huawei and [Professor Greg Slabaugh](http://eecs.qmul.ac.uk/profiles/slabaughgreg.html) and [Dr. Martin Benning](https://www.qmul.ac.uk/maths/profiles/benningmartin.html) at Queen Mary.

-Outside of research I enjoy road cycling, running, skiing and walking our dogs.
+Outside of research I enjoy running, skiing and walking the dogs with my wife.

 ## Contact Me
 Please feel free to reach out!
 The best way to contact me is via my university email address: <s.catley-chandar@qmul.ac.uk>

 ## Recent Updates

+**Mar 24** - [Project Page](https:/sib1.github.io/projects/roguenerf/) is now live for RoGUENeRF: A Robust Geometry-Consistent Universal Enhancer for NeRF

 **Oct 23** - We co-organized the ICCV workshop on View Synthesis for Human Heads together with Imperial College London.
 Find the challenge here: [To NeRF or not to NeRF](https://sites.google.com/view/vschh/home) 🎯